apaz-cli/pgen/README.md

 ```

-Realistically, you're not going to figure out the syntax on your own.
+There's documentation now, but realistically you're not going to figure everything out on your own.
 Talk to me, submit an issue, send me an email, or find me on Discord, and I can walk you through how to use it.

-## Roadmap

-- [x] Completed `tok` grammar
-- [x] Completed `peg` grammar
-- [x] Handwritten `tok` parser
-- [x] Handwritten `peg` parser
-- [x] Validity checking
-- [x] Automaton construction and minimization
-- [x] Tokenizer codegen
-- [x] Optimizations
-- [x] Parser codegen
-- [x] Error checking
-- [ ] Documentation

 ## TODO
+* Context position and allocator rewind independently
+* Design an algorithm for merging state machines
-* Provide a warning about left recursion.
+* Provide a warning about left recursion
-* Implement support in the syntax for error handling.
+* Implement support in the syntax for error handling
 * `%context` and `%contextinit`
+* Make sure that every SM transition is reachable
+* Add regex rules in `.tok` files
+* Add a flag to warn on token/astnode kinds not used in the parser
+* Debug messages for parsing failures
+* Token/Node print functions

 ## License